eliooooooo/Starter-tailwind-sass/Readme.md

 # Discover the TailwindCSS/Sass Starter pack

 This is a Sass and TailwindCSS starter pack.
-It can be use with with any other technology.
+It can be used with with any other technology.
 If you change the tree structure, remember to update the links in the `esbuild` files and `tailwind.config.js`.
 This package also contain `Alpinejs`.
 The `lando` environnement should be configured and ready to use.